groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/cadoptions/forrenderingbywidthandheight/_index.md

 | --- | --- |
 | ArgumentException | Thrown when *width* is less or equal to zero. |
 | ArgumentException | Thrown when *height* is less or equal to zero. |

+### Remarks

+For code example, see the [documentation](https://docs.groupdocs.com/viewer/net/specify-cad-rendering-options/#configure-the-output-image-size).

 ### See Also